 Paycheck Protection Program Loan Required Documents

-You can download a paycheck protection loan checklist to track your documents in preparation.
+You can download a Paycheck Protection Program loan checklist to track your documents in preparation.

 - Bylaws or operating agreement